DroidKaigi/conference-app-2020/README.md

 # Contributing

 We always welcome any and all contributions!
-See CONTRIBUTING.md for more information
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information
-// TODO: Add link to CONTRIBUTING.md

 ## Requirements